darklang/dark/docs/eventsV2.md

 Because the event is just a notification, it's basically almost always fine to put it back in so long as the DB row for the event exists (which means it's done).
-However, once it has been delivered 5 times, PubSub will stop trying to retry it.
+However, PubSub will only try to deliver it 5 times.

 Note that normally, only one notification exists for an event.
-The exception is when workers are unpaused.
+The exception is when workers are pause or unpaused.

 ```mermaid
 graph LR